ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 brother.
 Cain had gotten upset with Abel before, but not like this.
 This was something else entirely.

-"Your mother, seeing that what was happening to Cain was surely not healthy, attempting to interfere.
-She stepped between Abel and Cain, and told your brother Cain, 'Young man, you must lower your voice and cease threatening your brother Abel in this way this instant.
+"Your mother, seeing that what was happening to Cain, attempted to interfere.
+She stepped between Abel and Cain, and told your brother Cain, 'Young man, you must lower your voice and cease threatening your brother Abel in this way.
 You are not to speak to him like that at any point, much less in the presence of our lord Yahweh in a time of sacrifice.
 Confess remorse for your actions and pray to the Lord for forgiveness so that we may resume our ceremony.'
+So your mother said, or something of the sort.

-"Of course, your mother's decision to interfere was the correct what, but then what happened next surprised both of us.
+"Of course, your mother's decision to interfere was the correct one, but then what happened next surprised both of us.
 Cain began to yell at his mother.
 He called her terrible names, and began to defile her with his words as he blasphemed the Lord God in front of his mother and everyone there.
 Again, you